"Cherry Mocha" To "Chocolate Glazed": Why Everyone Wants A Brown Manicure

 Chocolate Glazed

-This specific example by @nailsxmina uses a DND gel polish in Walnut Brown with Daily Charme White Chrome powder on top (in my experience, most salons have this on hand, given the demand.)
+This specific example by nail artist Mina uses a DND gel polish in Walnut Brown, £9, with chrome powder on top.
+(In my experience, most salons have this on hand, given the demand.)

 Tortoise

 "Tortoise designs come around every year," explains Rodriguez.
 But the current trend she's seeing is a tortoise jelly nail, something a little more sheer.
 "I have seen a popularity in Korean gel polishes in jelly shades," she explains.
-"I think a brown jelly color, syrup gel, would look extremely pretty in a tortoise design."
+"I think a brown jelly colour [often referred to as 'syrup' gel on TikTok], would look extremely pretty in a tortoise design."

 Because a tortoise design is a little more involved than a flat brown or even a brown chrome, there are some custom kits that make it easier.
 "I use Nail Thoughts collaboration with Kokoist, which is a Japanese gel brand.
-She [manicurist Katie Masters] has done tortoise designs for years and years and perfected it, so she made a kit to make it easy for nail techs to execute a perfect tortoise look."

-There are also cute tortoise press-ons nails from Static Nails and Dashing Diva, if you want a less involved process.
+[Manicurist Katie Masters] has done tortoise designs for years and years and perfected it, so she made a kit to make it easy for nail techs to execute a perfect tortoise look."
+It's best to head to a salon to achieve a professional look, but there are also cute tortoise press-on nails if you want a less involved process.
+Try Lottie London Stay Press'd Tortoiseshell Twist, £6.95, or Nails.
+Inc Shellfie Ready Tortoiseshell Artificial Nails, £8.99.